 Since the oil serves as a mechanism to brown the flour in a roux, I decided to skip the oil, and brown the flour in the oven.
 This is why I refer to this gumbo as “low-fuss”.
 In this case, “low-fuss” is relative to the gumbo made with a traditional roux that takes constant stirring over an extended period of time.
 Not so with browning the flour in the oven!

-I used the following ingredients for the Low-Fuss Chicken and Smoked Sausage Gumbo: flour, smoked sausage, chicken, Cajun seasoning, the holy trinity (onions, celery and bell pepper), garlic, chicken broth, Worcestershire sauce, dried thyme, salt, and freshly ground black pepper.
+I used the following ingredients: flour, smoked sausage, chicken, Cajun seasoning, the holy trinity (onions, celery and bell pepper), garlic, chicken broth, Worcestershire sauce, dried thyme, salt, and freshly ground black pepper.
 For the chicken, I used both thighs and breasts.
 For the Cajun seasoning, I used Emeril’s Essence.

 While the flour was cooking, I set about cooking the gumbo ingredients.
 First, though, I tossed the chicken with the Cajun seasoning, and set it aside.